Brian Arnfelt: Personal life

 Following his football career, Arnfelt enrolled in the University of Michigan Law School.
 At Michigan, Arnfelt served as an Editor on the Michigan Business & Entrepreneurial Law Review, was awarded a certificate of merit in investment banking and graduated with honors.
 In 2024, Arnfelt was named a partner at internationally renowned Kirkland & Ellis LLP in its mergers & acquisitions group.
+He currently works at Neal & Leroy.